shene919/Windows-11-Shortcuts/README.md

      – Take a full-screen screenshot and automatically save it to a file.
 Items are saved in the Pictures library in a folder called Screenshots.
 ## Windows key + Alt+ PrtScn:
     – Take a screenshot of the active game or window and save it into a file.
 This feature uses the Xbox Game Bar, and files are saved in the Videos library, in a folder called Captures (by default).
-## PrtScn
+## PrtScn (Windows key + Shift + S):
     – Take a full-screen screenshot and copy it to the clipboard, so you can paste it somewhere else without saving it as a file.
-You can also go to the Settings app > Accessibility > Keyboard to set the PrtScn key to open the Snipping Tool (making it the same as
+You can also go to the Settings app > Accessibility > Keyboard to set the PrtScn key to open the Snipping Tool
-## Windows key + Shift + S):

 ## Ctrl + Esc
     – Open the Start menu.
 ## Ctrl + Shift + Esc
     – Open the Task Manager.
 ## Windows + X:
     - Opens Selection for windows menu options like Terminal, Taskmanager, File Explorer...# Windows-11-Shortcuts